goreleaser/goreleaser/www/docs/customization/nfpm.md

       # changed by the user.
 Corresponds to %config(noreplace).
       config_noreplace_files:
         path/to/local/bar.con: /etc/bar.conf

+      # These files are not actually present in the package, but the file names
+      # are added to the package header.
+From the RPM directives documentation:
+      #
+      # "There are times when a file should be owned by the package but not
+      # installed - log files and state files are good examples of cases you might
+      # desire this to happen."
+      #
+      # "The way to achieve this, is to use the %ghost directive.
+By adding this
+      # directive to the line containing a file, RPM will know about the ghosted
+      # file, but will not add it to the package."
+      ghost_files:
+        - /etc/casper.conf
+        - /var/log/boo.log

       # The package is signed if a key_file is set
       signature: